 Like most people we need data to exist.
 While traveling it is more important.
 We use it for our daily planning, and for navigating around towns.
-We like everyone else, need to be connected.
+We need to be connected.
 After all who can live without texts, line, and all the other on line communication.
 We even occasionally use it for entertainment at night as we do not have a TV in the van, and we cannot understand the local television if we did.

 This article reflects our experience, I took a look at the options in June 2020 to make sure that no one had changed their plans substantially, so what we show reflects our research while we were traveling and a quick check to make sure nothing substantial had changed.